Safety induction is done for workers when they newly come to work in a workplace or a site.

 These are tips that will guide you to conduct an effective induction.

 - Do not rush when speaking during the induction.
 Take your time to say all you want to say.
 Always have a duration.
-In some places, the induction of new workers can take 45 minutes and above. and some can even take more hours.
+In some places, the induction of new workers can take 45 minutes or above. and some can even take more hours.
 Induction for visitors staying for a short period will not take more hours.

 - Speak boldly and audibly so that the workers can hear you very well.
 While speaking, you can make eye contact to spur engagement and concentration.